 Cumberland Packing Corp. ("Cumberland") is committed to a zero tolerance policy on human trafficking and forced labor.
 The State of California Transparency in Supply Chains Act of 2010 requires certain retail sellers and manufacturers to post a disclosure on their web site regarding their efforts to combat human trafficking and forced labor in their supply chains.
 Cumberland is committed to working with suppliers who share the same values and respect for human rights as Cumberland.
 Accordingly, Cumberland has established the following guidelines when dealing with potential suppliers.

-1. Risk Assessments - Cumberland performs preliminary risk assessments for slavery and human trafficking of potential suppliers according to a risk based approach based on any suspected or known risks, and country location.
-As discussed below, each Cumberland supplier will be visited and inspected by Cumberland and/or its representatives to confirm such preliminary risk assessment.
+1. Verification - Cumberland performs preliminary risk assessments for slavery and human trafficking of potential suppliers according to a risk-based approach based on any suspected or known risks, and country location.
+As discussed below, Cumberland and/or its representatives will visit and inspect suppliers.

-2. Auditing - Each existing and proposed Cumberland supplier has been inspected by Cumberland employees and/or independent representatives.
+2. Auditing - Cumberland suppliers have undergone an announced inspection by Cumberland employees and/or independent representatives.
 If Cumberland should identify any suppliers at high risk for slavery or human trafficking, such suppliers would be subject to an on-site audit to determine if such suppliers are meeting the ethical and quality standards set by Cumberland.
 Cumberland will determine at the time of such audit whether the audit will be conducted by Cumberland, or its designee or an independent third party.

 3. Certification - Cumberland is in the process of reviewing and establishing a certification procedure to either (i) require direct suppliers to certify that they are complying with all laws and regulations related to slavery and human trafficking, or (ii) require such compliance by the Supplier contractually as agreements are entered into or renewed.